-Figure 5.2 Schematic of the interactions between the elements of the energy budget at permafrostaffected tundra under a warmed climate - summer situation ( $T{atr} > T{soll}$ ). - Only the elements are shown that will be altered directly by the warming of air.
+Figure 5.2 Schematic of the interactions between the elements of the energy budget at permafrostaffected tundra under a warmed climate - summer situation ($T{air} > T{soil}$). - Only the elements are shown that will be altered directly by the warming of air.
 Solid arrows indicate enhancement of endpoint by increase of start point; dotted arrows indicate attenuation of endpoint by increase of start point.
 Thick lines indicate interactions that will gain importance under the warming scenario.
-A coloured version of this figure is given in the digital version of this study which is available at http://www.sub.unihamburg.de/opus/.